Ultimate Guide to Summer:

 10. Outdoor Events

-All summer long, Detroit Lakes is usually packed with outdoor events.
-Check the website Calendar of Events for updates on favorites scheduled in 2021.
+All summer long, Detroit Lakes is packed with outdoor events.
+Check the website Calendar of Events for updates on favorites scheduled this summer.

 Among the many highlights are Street Faire at the Lakes, which brings art, music and kids’ activities to six blocks of downtown Detroit Lakes, and Art in the Park, where you can browse over 100 booths while listening to live music and feasting on festival fare.
 The annual Water Carnival is a week of summer fun that includes the region’s largest parade, demo derby, Bash on the Beach with your favorite bands and more.
 There are also triathlons, music festivals and craft beer tours.
 Click here to see all the summer events—it’s time to get back to doing what you love.